 Planning Services continues to ensure all schools that are either in the design and construction phase or any additions which are being made to existing schools, meet or exceed accessibility standards.
-Since the start of the Board's Capital Strategy in 1999, a total of 79 new elementary schools, 12 secondary schools, and 42 additions to schools have been constructed.
-During the 2011-2012 school year, five elementary schools were built in accordance to the Board's accessibility standards.
-These schools include Beynon Fields Public School, Black Walnut Public School, Rick Hansen Public School, Sir John A. Macdonald Public School and Wendat Village Public School.
+Since the start of the Board's Capital Strategy in 1999, a total of 80 new elementary schools, 12 secondary schools, and 43 additions to schools have been constructed.
+One elementary school opened in 2013-14 in accordance to the Board's accessibility standards.
+This school was named Phoebe Gilman PS.

-The Board is currently constructing an additional elementary school as well as an addition at Pierre Elliott Trudeau High School which will meet or exceed the accessibility standards.
-These schools are scheduled to open in the 2013-2014 school year.
+The Board is currently constructing three additional elementary schools which will meet or exceed the accessibility standards.
+These schools are scheduled to open in the 2014-2015 school year.

-The Board is well on its way in implementing Full Day Kindergarten (FDK).
-In 2010, 25 schools opened with FDK with 37 schools in 2011, and 43 additional schools opened this fall, bringing the cumulative total to 80 schools offering FDK programming.
-As of September 2012, 52% of our elementary schools offer FDK and in 2013 we will implement the program at another 41 schools.
+The Board is well on its way to full implementation of Full Day Kindergarten (FDK).
+The Board has now opened 122 FDK schools.
+This represents 79% of our elementary schools that are eligible to offer FDK.
+In 2014- 2015 the Board will open the final 33 schools.
 All school renovations or additions for Full Day Kindergarten meet or exceed accessibility standards.